Bloating seriously SUCKS!!!!

-Panic over though, as with a few simple tips you can relieve the bloat and feel better in a short space of time.
+Panic over though, with a few simple steps you can relieve the bloat and feel better in a short space of time.

-But, it is important to understand WHY you are bloating in the first place, and as many of our bloating issues start with dehydration, constipation and/or trapped gas within the digestive tract, it can take a few days to see the results, so hang in there!
+But, it is really important to start understanding WHY you are feeling bloated in the first place.
+Many of our bloating issues start with dehydration, constipation and/or trapped gas within the digestive tract, so it can take a few days to see the results, so hang in there!

 When you feel bloated, you may not really feel like putting more in, but you MUST drink water.
-Although you already probably feel heavy, drinking water WILL make you feel better, so you should aim to drink about 8 glasses a day.
+Although you already probably feel quite heavy, drinking water WILL help to make you feel better, so you should aim to drink around 8 glasses a day.

 KEEP YOUR DIGESTIVE SYSTEM WORKING!

 It feels awful when things aren’t moving through you as often or quickly as they should, and bloating is a natural side-effect of this.
 In order to avoid bloating you need to keep your body regular and make sure that it is eliminating all the waste properly.

 Scarily in the UK £67million is spent annually on laxatives….
 That’s insane!!!

 Even more insane is in the US it is recorded to be around $725MILLION (WHOA!).